iarbietonilsson/food_sales_predictions/README.md

 ---

-#### My recommendation is the optimized Random Forest Model is a lowto-medium correlation good predictor of Food Item Sales.
+#### My recommendation is the optimized Random Forest Model as a lowto-medium correlation good predictor of Food Item Sales.